 - Review the statements made in your marketing materials.

-- If anything comes to light that you believe is false, tell the other party and your commercial lawyer immediately.
+- Act quickly if anything comes to light that you believe is false.
+Raise the issue with your commercial lawyer and the other side immediately.

 Misrepresentation and criminal liability